FrankHJCuypers/gaai/DEVELOPMENT.md

 `adb shell setprop debug.firebase.analytics.app be.cuypers_ghys.gaai`

 Firebase analytics is enabled.
-Currently there is only 1 call to Firebase.analytics.logEvent() present in the code.
+Currently, there is only 1 call to Firebase.analytics.logEvent() present in the code.
 A press to the Get Time button writes an event.
 It is used for testing the Firebase analytics integration.